TRAINING

 Badge Name:Â Â Beach Riding

-Description:Â Â Be able to help adults plan an outing to the beach and know what to take and who could help on the day
+Description:Â Â Be able to help adults plan an outing to the beach and know what to take and who could help on the day.
+Note that this badge is not currently available.

 Minimum Age:Â Â 5